hashicorp/terraform-provider-google/website/docs/r/container_aws_node_pool.html.markdown

 * `kms_key_arn` -
   (Required)
-  Required.
   The ARN of the AWS KMS key used to encrypt node pool configuration.

 The `max_pods_constraint` block supports:

 * `max_pods_per_node` -
   (Required)
-  Required.
   The maximum number of pods to schedule on a single node.

 - - -